dmarticus/dmarticus.github.io/_posts/2022-10-31-use-newtypes-for-typesafe-data-validation-with-aeson.md

   }
 ```

-The latter example models the data in a way that is both more readable and type-safe.
-Any subsequent instance of me using these types in my code will require to me obey these constraints, which will make it harder for me to write bugs.
+by adding similar constraints to the other fields.
+This approach lets me modes the data in a way that is both more readable and type-safe, and any subsequent instance of me using these types in my code will require to me obey these constraints, which will make it harder for me to write bugs.
+As someone who enjoys guardrails in programming because I'm dumb, this is awesome.

-(NB: For [`Quasiquotation`](https://wiki.haskell.org/Quasiquotation) fans, I can even write cool helper methods that let me write literal IDs that type-check at compile time, in case I want to use my types in tests later and avoid something unsafe like `fromJust`):
+(Aside: For [`Quasiquotation`](https://wiki.haskell.org/Quasiquotation) fans, I can even write cool helper methods that let me write literal IDs that type-check at compile time, in case I want to use my types in tests later and avoid something unsafe like `fromJust`):

 ```hs
 compileRoutingNumber :: QuasiQuoter